yunjey/show-attend-and-tell/README.md

 This code is written in Python2.7 and requires [TensorFlow](https://www.tensorflow.org/versions/r0.11/get_started/os_setup.html#anaconda-installation).
 In addition, you need to install a few more packages to process [MSCOCO data set](http://mscoco.org/home/).
 To install the required python packages, run:

-I have provided a script to download the MSCOCO image data and [VGGNet19](http://www.vlfeat.org/matconvnet/pretrained/).
+I have provided a script to download the MSCOCO image dataset and [VGGNet19 model] (http://www.vlfeat.org/matconvnet/pretrained/).
 Downloading the data may take several hours depending on the network speed.
-Run commands below then the image data will be downloaded in the image directory and VGGNet will be downloaded in the data directory.
+Run commands below then the images will be downloaded in the `image/` directory and <b>VGGNet</b> will be downloaded in the `data/` directory.

 ```bash
 $ git clone https://github.com/yunjey/show-attend-and-tell-tensorflow.git